kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/11-AJAX-REST-API-2/02c-create-frontend-googlemaps.md

 }
 ```

+* If you have a bunch of places near each other you can show the all at one time on a Google map
+* Here is an example of what that would look like:

 ![markers on map](https://i.imgur.com/lqStUSH.png)

-And inside our markers object we have all the place date for each store
+* And inside our markers object we have all the place data for each store

 ![place data for each store](https://i.imgur.com/yWl6uRp.png)